trustmaster/embook/processes/planning/natural-weekly-rhythm.md

 - Meetings every day interrupting the focus of the engineers
 - No feeling that the work ever gets "finished", a never ending "flood" of work

+This article doesn't consider how long your sprints/iterations should be.
+It is not specific to Scrum, Kanban or any other methodology.
+It just focuses on when it is better to schedule certain things.

 ## Recommendations

 Use the above infographics together with your daily guide on which activities each day is best for.